 That’s it.
 So easy and quick.
-I love the look, shiny bright, and very fall.
+I love the look, shiny bright with the warmth of fall.

 I used about 10 pieces of Copper Leaf for this craft fall project.
 You know that these Copper Leaf glasses will grace my fall table.

 Fall Craft Project Number 2 – Painting Pumpkins

 This project combines paint and Copper Leaf.
 Although I will be using this project as part of my tablescape, it could easily be used on a mantle, a table, or a coffee table for fall decor.
 Here’s where the navy comes into play.